-It is the most common oncological disease among children between the ages of 1 to 6 years old.
-Leukemic cells spreads rapidly through the bloodstream, affecting the lymph nodes, spleen, bone marrow and central nervous system.
+Acute lymphoblastic leukemia is a malignant pathology of the hematopoietic system when tumour mass grows from the lymphoblasts (immature lymphoid cells).
+It is the most common oncological disease among the children between the ages of 1 and 6 years old.
+Leukemic cells spread rapidly through the bloodstream, affecting the lymph nodes, spleen, bone marrow and central nervous system.

 Additional laboratory methods are: